 The agent took down all the information and filed a complaint with the property owner while I was still on the call.
 He recommended we stay the night—if possible—while they tried to sort things out.
 I was told it could take up to 48 hours for a resolution, and that it was too late to book alternative accommodations through their platform.

 I hung up, feeling worse than before.
 People were tired.
 We were all trying to stay calm.
 But the smell in the apartment was starting to make us feel physically unwell.
 There seemed to also be sewer smell coming from the bathroom.
+The toilet was running, because someone flushed it.

 My husband tried opening a back window for ventilation, only to have it nearly fall on his head.
 It turned out to be only partially hinged, and could only stay safely attached to the wall if locked shut.